 Temporary staff also have the right to be provided with information on permanent vacancies within your business.

-- Provide details on notice to be given if the contract is to be terminated before the end date or completion of the project.
-Temporary employees with two years of continuous service have the same unfair dismissal rights as permanent employees.
+- Provide details on notice to be given if the contract is to be terminated prior to the end date or completion of the project.
+Temporary employees two years continuous service have the same unfair dismissal rights as permanent employees.

 Q: What do I do if I hire seasonal workers, but I have no work for them?